alexjab/magic-fetch/README.md

 ```

  - `unhandledError`: emitted when your request / response / error middleware throws an error.

+### JSON
+If the **response** from the server contains a `Content-Type: application/json` header, then the response passed to your response middleware will contain an additional field named
+`body`, which will be the JSON body sent by the server, if it is valid.
+If it's not valid, it will just be an empty object `{}`.

+To add support for JSON in the **request**, [read this](https://github.com/github/fetch#post-json) (TL;DR: add a `Content-Type: application/json` header and set the `body` field to your stringified JSON).

 ### Middleware
 There are four sorts of middleware that you can add to your queues in order to extend their features.
 For example, you may add a middleware that will add headers for authentication.